Dulari1000/Chat-App/README.md

 Global State Management: Implemented using Zustand for efficient and intuitive state handling across the application.
 Error Handling: Comprehensive error management, both on the client and server, to provide a smooth user experience and improve debugging efficiency.

-This project is a robust, modern communication platform that combines best practices in web development with real-time interactivity, security, and a polished design.
+This project is a robust, modern communication platform that combines best practices in app development with real-time interactivity, security, and a polished design.